raldincasidar-studio/raldincasidar-studio/README.md

 Full Stack Web & Mobile App Developer | UI/UX Designer
 ------------------------------------------------------

 I've been coding since 2014 when I was in 5th grade and got my first project for a client when I was in 8th grade.
-Today, I'm a professional freelancer
+Today, I'm a professional freelance full stack web developer and designer

 * 🌍  I'm based in Philippines
 * 🖥️  See my portfolio at [Raldin Casidar Studios](http://raldincasidar.ga/)